Peel v. Attorney Disciplinary Commission of Illinois: Background

 However, the Illinois Code of Professional Responsibility (in Rule 2-105(a)(3)) stated "A lawyer or law firm may specify or designate any area or field of law in which he or its partners concentrates or limits his or its practice.
-Except as set forth in Rule 2-105(a), no lawyer may hold himself out as 'certified' or a 'specialist.' " The IARDC filed a complaint in 1987.
+Except as outlined in Rule 2-105(a), no lawyer may hold himself out as 'certified' or a 'specialist.' " The IARDC filed a complaint in 1987.

 Disciplinary proceedings

 Arguments

 The U.S. Supreme Court (in Bates v.
 State Bar of Arizona in 1977) had already ruled that advertising by attorneys was commercial speech, and therefore was protected by the First Amendment as long as it was not misleading.
 The IARDC thus argued that Peel's letterhead was misleading, and could be banned, because 1) the public might think the certificate was officially recognized in some way by the state of Illinois, which it was not, 2) "certified" was a technical term that the public might misunderstand, and 3) it was a claim about the quality of the services he offered, which was inherently misleading.

 Peel, on the other hand, argued that the letterhead was simply the truth, and was relevant to a client's choice about which lawyer to hire.
 Moreover, given how strong the First Amendment's protection of free speech was, even commercial speech, the state should have to do more to justify its prohibition.